99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 Serverless Expose functions to the world / Access to the app with REST APIs, even with Authentication It integrates with / can call:
 - Lambda function: invoke / expose the REST API
-- HTTP: HTTP endpoints even on premise / ABL (HTTP API)
+- HTTP: HTTP endpoints even on-premise / ABL (HTTP API)
 - AWS Services: Any AWS service API with gateway (HTTP API)
-- Websockets: two-way interactive commun. between browser and server, enable stateful apps. server can push info to client used in real-time apps like chat, collab platforms, multiplayer games.
+- Websockets: two-way interactive communicatio. between browser and server, enable stateful apps. server can push info to client used in real-time apps like chat, collab platforms, multiplayer games.
-  Client connects to API Gateway, it gives a Conncetion ID, lambda uses logic and stores in DB the connection ID, it usese a Connection URL Callback to send data to client.
-You can use Routing to reoute to a specific backend when the connection is open (for example to do CRUD different backends)
+  Client connects to API Gateway, it gives a Connection ID, lambda uses logic and stores in DB the connection ID, it uses a Connection URL Callback to send data to client.
+You can use Routing to reroute to a specific backend when the connection is open (for example to do CRUD different backends)

 3 ways to deploy (called Endpoint Types)
 - Edge-Optimized (default): for global clients,  Requests are routed through CloudFront Edge locations (improve latency) the API Gateway still lives in only one region
-- Regional: for clients in the same regione, could manually combine with CloudFront
+- Regional: for clients in the same region, could manually combine with CloudFront
-- Private: Can only be access from your VPC using an interface VPC endpoint (ENI)
+- Private: Can only be accessed from your VPC using an interface VPC endpoint (ENI)

 Security:
 Can Authenticate users with:
 - IAM roles (for internal apps) create and IAM policy auth and attach to User/Role, IAM credentials are signed in the headers.
-- Resource policies: Allow for cross account access combined with IAM security, or for specific IP Addresses, or VPC endpoint.
+- Resource policies: Allow for cross-account access combined with IAM security, or for specific IP Addresses, or VPC endpoint.
-- Cognito user pools(for external users) users sign in with congnito first which provides token
+- Cognito user pools(for external users) users sign in with Congnito first which provides token
 - Custom Authorizer (Lambda Authorizer) Token-Bsesd auth. the lambda if auth is correct returns an IAM policy that will be cached